Under new direction!

 1975 | Human Bones found

 While knocking down a wall in January 1975, Sam Muscatello makes the grim discovery of a partial human skeleton concealed in a void within the castle walls of the second floor.
 Muscatello was using the house as a Universalist Church at the time.
-At first, it was rumoured that the new owner had placed them there to attract attention for his ghost walks in the property.
-Years later, it turned out that this wasn’t true.

 1982 | A Historical Landmark